vkeggers/DeNovo-Nematode-Pipeline/README.md

 </details>

 We have also assembled using Verkko, which is the more current best practice.
-However this requires PacBio and Nanopore reads while the above only require Nanopore and Illumina.
+However this requires PacBio and Ultra Long Nanopore reads while the above only require Nanopore and Illumina.
 If you can, then Verkko is highly recommended.

 <details>
 	<summary>Verkko</summary>